 Followers usually want to learn more about your brand besides your products and services.
-They also want to know what’s going on with your brand.
-Show them that their are real people behind your brand.
-Using Instagram stories would be a great way to do this.
+Show them that there are real people behind your brand.
+Using Instagram Stories would be a great way to do this.

-For example, share a behind the scenes look at events at your store, launch parties, campaign shoots, general work life, etc. Stories are also useful for getting real-time feedback from your audience.
+For example, share a behind the scenes look at events at your store, launch parties, campaign shoots, general work life, etc. Stories are likewise useful for gaining real-time feedback from your audience.
 You can do this by turning on the direct messaging feature.
-Or by using Polls asking questions and gathering information from the results.
+Or by using Polls asking questions and collecting information from the results.

 Fiber artist Meghan Shimek originally used Instagram to promote her art.
 Her biggest success was a huge commission by a large retailer who found her through Instagram.
 But it’s what she did that set her apart as a clever marketer.

-When a follower asked if she also did workshops, she hadn’t thought about teaching before.
-Now, she teaches workshops all over the world.
+Followers kept asking her if she also did workshops, though she hadn’t thought about teaching before she now teaches workshops around the world.

-Other small businesses would do well to follow her lead.
-Not just looking to Instagram to promote their existing projects.
+Similarly, you shouldn’t just use Instagram to promote existing products.
 But also as a potential source of feedback and inspiration for future ones.